Bran Ferren: Associates & Ferren

 Ferren founded Associates & Ferren at the age of 25 to do work at the "crossroads of design and science and entertainment."
-One of the first projects was for Broadway play The Crucifer of Blood, a Sherlock Holmes mystery that starred Glenn Close and won Ferren a Los Angeles Drama Critics Circle award.
-The production featured a "shattering display of thunder and lightning", which got the attention of director Ken Russell, leading to Ferren's first prominent assignment as special visual effects director on a major Hollywood science-fiction film, Altered States.
+One of the first projects was for Broadway play The Crucifer of Blood.
+The production featured a "shattering display of thunder and lightning", which got the attention of director Ken Russell, leading to Ferren's first assignment as special visual effects director on the film, Altered States.

-He is a theater designer whose work has been seen on Broadway and London West End stages, Australia, and in touring productions world-wide.
-He has designed the Special Effects and Sound for several Broadway shows, and is a long-term member of the Broadway stagehands union, IATSE Local #1.
-His theatrical special effects and sound design work for the Broadway productions of Frankenstein, Cats, and Sunday in the Park with George, were widely acknowledged for their groundbreaking special effects.
+Ferren has designed the special effects and sound for several Broadway shows, and is a member of the Broadway stagehands union.
 Frank Rich said in his The New York Times review of Sunday in the Park with George: "What Mr. Lapine, his designers and the special-effects wizard Bran Ferren have arranged is simply gorgeous."
-It was the first Broadway musical to utilize digitally-processed projection mapping (pre-processed, geometrically corrected 35mm film projection), a radio-controlled costume with a robotic endoskeleton, 20 kW xenon rotating-dichroic-filter light ray effects, and dazzling high powered lasers that broke the 4th wall, traveling throughout the audience.
-Frank Rich said of his work in Frankenstein, "Bran Ferren's special audio-visual effects are also impressive by theatrical standards" and Carol Lawson, said in The New York Times that "critics have remarked that Mr. Ferren's work on this play, which included the spectacular destruction of Dr. Frankenstein's laboratory by his monster, had the lavishness that audiences have come to expect in films, but have never before seen in the theater."
+It was the first Broadway musical to utilize digitally-processed projection mapping, a radio-controlled costume with a robotic endoskeleton, 20 kW xenon rotating-dichroic-filter light ray effects, and high powered lasers that broke the 4th wall, traveling throughout the audience.
+Carol Lawson said in The New York Times that "critics have remarked that Mr. Ferren's work on this play, which included the spectacular destruction of Dr. Frankenstein's laboratory by his monster, had the lavishness that audiences have come to expect in films, but have never before seen in the theater."

-As principal designer of Associates & Ferren, Ferren went on to lead many high-profile projects, such as special effects for the Paul McCartney World Tour, R.E.M., Depeche Mode, Pink Floyd, and visual effects for Little Shop of Horrors.
-He was a technical consultant for the films Impostor and Fat Man and Little Boy, and designed the titles for Simon, Dirty Rotten Scoundrels, Guilty as Sin, and Little Shop of Horrors.
-In addition to special effects, they were considered leaders in advanced projection, simulation and laser effects technology, and provided customized equipment for dozens of major road tours, and stationary installations.
+As principal designer of Associates & Ferren, Ferren led special effects for the Paul McCartney World Tour, Pink Floyd, and visual effects for Little Shop of Horrors.
+He designed the titles for Guilty as Sin, and Little Shop of Horrors.
+In addition to special effects, they were considered leaders in advanced projection, simulation and laser effects technology, and provided customized equipment for road tours, and stationary installations.